 Data Acquisition, Management, Sharing, and Ownership & Reproducible Research is developed by Kerry Sewell, Research Librarian for the Health Sciences and Joseph Thomas, Assistant Director of Joyner Library.

 Module material of Research Data Management Graduate Student Module in Joyner Library, developed by Kerry Sewell, Research Librarian for the Health Science and Songyao Chen, Data Services Librarian of Joyner Library

 "Guidance and Resources for your Data Management Plan" and a service of the University of California Curation Center of the California Digital Library.
 Create ready-to-use data management plans for specific funding agencies.

 This Data Management and Publishing Guide provides guidance on a range of topics, including planning for data management, documentation/metadata, file formats, data organization, data security and backup, citing data, data integration, funder requirements, ethical and legal issues, and sharing and archiving data.

 Metadata is used for search, retrieval, and preservation of your research data.

 If possible, use a metadata standard that is common to research in your field--for instance, FGDC for geospatial data or Darwin Core for biological studies.
-This resource provides links to metadata standards for a wide variety of disciplines: Disciplinary Metadata.

 Generic Metadata Schemata